tariqahmed1912/internship-kloudle/docs/static_analysis.md

 ## **Objective**

-In this section, we will be performing static analysis using SAST and SCA tools via Jenkins pipeline.
+The aim of this section is to perform static analysis on DVNA, using SAST and SCA tools, in a Jenkins pipeline.

 About SAST